stevemussmann/ca_chinook/README.md

 ```
 caChinookPipeline.sh p134 run001 8
 ```
+The pipeline may take up to approximately an hour to process a MiSeq run.
+A NextSeq 1000/2000 run may require most of a work day (~8 hours).
 If the pipeline runs successfully you can skip ahead to [Processed Outputs](#output).
 If this script doesn't work, or if you just want to run through the pipeline manually, continue with step 4.

 5. Activate your conda environment
 ```